Akron Public Schools’ Innovation Generation Scholarship (IGS)

 Scholarship Amount and Renewability

-The tuition and general fee scholarship is renewable upon maintaining a cumulative 3.0 GPA, which will be reviewed at the end of each spring semester.
+The scholarship may cover tuition and up to $856.80 of the general fee annually after all other grants and University-administered scholarships are applied.
+The scholarship is renewable upon maintaining a cumulative 3.0 GPA, which will be reviewed at the end of each spring semester.

 Effective Spring 2016, IGS students who are in the 2.8 to 2.99 cumulative GPA range will be presumed to desire to continue to receive the scholarship upon their re-enrollment.
 The University, in its discretion, approves any such re-enrollment and participation in the IGS program.

 The Innovation Generation Scholarship may be awarded up to eight, full-time semesters or through the receipt of a bachelor's degree, whichever comes first.